-Everything We Know About HBO's Series on the 1980s Los Angeles Lakers
+Everything We Know About HBO's 'Winning Time: The Rise of the Lakers Dynasty'

 Imagine a series that combines Succession with The Last Dance.
 Sounds pretty good, right?
 Well, good news: A show just like that is on the way.
 HBO's next big flashy project is a drama about the Showtime era of the Lakers when Magic Johnson and Kareem Abdul-Jabbar ruled the court with their breakneck playing.
-It's still a ways off from premiering, but the more we know, the more excited we get.
+The show, titled Winning Time: The Rise of the Lakers Dynasty, still a ways off from premiering, but the more we know, the more excited we get.

 The big name on board is Adam McKay, the director who pivoted from Will Ferrell comedies to Oscar-nominated films about recent history.
 But most crucially for our purposes here: McKay is also an executive producer on Succession, so he knows something about creating addictive TV about larger-than-life personalities for HBO.
 The pilot is written by Max Borenstein, who created The Terror and most recently scripted the monster fight in Godzilla vs. Kong.
 Borenstein is also going to be an executive producer.